 - salt (I prefer coarse Kosher Salt, the meat and drippings don't taste over-salted)

 - 4 cups water (32 oz)

 - Preheat oven to 400 degrees.

-- remove turkey legs from plastic holder if needed, rinse out the inside of the turkey really well both ends, the cavity and the neck.
+- remove turkey legs from the plastic holder if needed, rinse out the inside of the turkey really well on both ends, the cavity, and the neck.

 - Then drain the water out of the turkey.

 - Place the legs back into the plastic holder.

 - Place thawed turkey on a rack in roasting pan, breast side down (this will ensure juicy turkey breast and not dry meat, the juices run down to the breast)